 - This gospel and soul singer is an eight-time Grammy Award winner.
 A native of Jacknash (Lee County), he’s been referred to as “the quintessential soul man.”
 The Right Reverend recorded nine best-selling gospel albums.
 He returned to the secular world in 1987 with “Everything is Gonna Be Alright.”
 In 1988, he recorded a duet with Annie Lennox, “Put a Little Love in My Heart,” which was featured on the “Scrooge” movie soundtrack.
 His other hits include “Tired of Being Alone” and “Let’s Stay Together,” “Look What You Have Done For Me,” “I’m Still in Love with You,” and “You Ought to be with Me.”
 Reverend Green preaches every Sunday morning.
 Member of the Arkansas Entertainers Hall of Fame

-; Rock & Roll Hall of Fame.
+and the national Rock & Roll Hall of Fame.

 George Hamilton (b.
 1939)